 Day 7 Jacksonville

-Only 45-minute drive north of St. Augustine, you’ll reach Florida’s largest city: Jacksonville.
+Only a 45-minute drive north of St. Augustine, you’ll reach Florida’s largest city: Jacksonville.
 Here are a few suggested ways to spend your time in this megalopolis:

 Itinerary #7: Northern Florida